LIFT Aircraft Inc.

 LIFT plans to set up numerous locations where anyone will be able to rent the aircraft in “the world’s first experiential entertainment business based on an entirely new type of personal, electric aircraft.”
 The cost will be about $250 per flight.
 The company currently relies on input by interested customers to determine its first locations in scenic, uncongested areas near major cities, tourist destinations and entertainment hubs.

 The first test flight was on May 25, 2018.
 The first manned test flight was November 1, 2018 (Matt Chasen pilot).
-The latest update from LIFT, from their Dec.
-11, 2019 e-newsletter, is they are going to start the production of their aircraft and it will have a lighter airframe, quieter electric motors, redesigned landing gear for greater stability, and have a fourth flight computer.
+In an update in their Dec.
+11, 2019 e-newsletter, LIFT said they were starting the production of their aircraft and it will have a lighter airframe, quieter electric motors, redesigned landing gear for greater stability, and have a fourth flight computer.
 The company is also planning a 25 city tour in the USA.

 - LIFT Aircraft website